moodykhalif23/ScaleBit/README.md

- # SME Platform: Scalable Microservices Platform for SMEs
+ # ScaleBit: Scalable Microservices Platform for SMEs

 ## Overview

-The SME Platform is a turnkey, production-ready microservices platform designed for small and medium enterprises.
+ScaleBit is a turnkey, production-ready microservices platform designed for small and medium enterprises.
 Built with Go, Kubernetes, and modern DevOps tooling, it enables rapid development, deployment, and scaling of business-critical services with minimal operational overhead.

 ## Architecture